 Although several organizations tend to be more concerned about an organization’s cyber security, they often overlook email security, specifically, outbound email security.
 So, it is time now for organizations to prioritize outbound email security to protect against cyber attacks, particularly those that are being delivered using email as a source

-Cyber attacks such as BEC attacks and ransomware attacks are amongst them.
+Cyber attacks such as BEC attacks and ransomware attacks are among them.
 Therefore, an organization should ensure that an outbound email policy is developed, strictly followed, and maintained.
 Policies such as:

 - Employees shouldn’t be allowed to use their official email accounts to send personal messages